Last Updated on July 2, 2026 by Daniel Globe

-You can drive from Milan to St. Moritz in about 3 hours, covering roughly 107 miles (172 km), and you’ll have a few scenic route options.
-The classic drive takes you past Lake Como, Bergamo, Varese, and even Lugano, with great stops for food, views, and a break.
-Expect tolls of about €20–€30 and fuel around €30–€50 round trip.
-If you keep going, you’ll discover the best routes, stops, and travel tips.
+You can drive from Milan to St. Moritz in about 3 hours, covering roughly 107 miles (172 km), with a few scenic route options along the way.
+The classic drive passes Lake Como, Bergamo, Varese, and Lugano, with plenty of stops for food and views.
+Budget about €20–€30 in tolls plus a CHF 40 Swiss motorway vignette, and around €30–€50 in fuel for the round trip.
+Keep reading for the best routes, stops, and travel tips.

 Best Routes From Milan to St. Moritz